MySecurityRepo/security-writeups/Hack The Box Machines/Timelapse.md

 ![diagram](../images/Timelapse/Timelapse_legacyywhoami2.png)

 Beside being part of the *Remote Management Users* group, the privileges and groups are the ones assigned usually to normal users.
-Going ahead with internal enumeration we can see that this user doesn't have many permissions and access to few resources.
+Going ahead with internal enumeration we can see that this user doesn't have many permissions and have access to few resources.

 However i remembered that we we had the *Helpdesk* folder in the share which we didn't use yet (to access we used only the content of the *Dev* folder).
 *Helpdesk* contains Microsoft documentation about LAPS (Local Administrator Password Solution) and the installer file.
 LAPS is a Microsoft solution that automatically manages and rotates the local Administrator password on domain-joined machines.
 The password of the local administrator is written as a plaintext attribute on the computer object *ms-Mcs-AdmPwd*.
 Inspecting the documentation we can read that a component called CSE is installed by default when running the installer and the main binary will be located at: *C:\Program Files\LAPS\CSE\AdmPwd.dll*.
 We can see that this binary is present on the machine so LAPS should be installed.
 We can try to read the *ms-Mcs-AdmPwd* property with this command: